How To Identify National Park Specimens

 DOI has required permits for all collecting activities on DOI land since 1906, and claims to have a mechanism of linking permits to the data in which they’re interested.
 ‘Query-ability’ will depend on the permit data recorded; a permit issued by agent “Denali National Park” will be capable of answering finer-grained questions than one issued by “US NPS,” for example.
 Permits can and should be used in conjunction with all other methods of identifying DOI specimens.

-Assigning specific issued identifiers (“LVNP: Lassen Volcanic National Park”) provides fine-grained origin information and easy access.
-These may be typed (usually as integer) by coordinating with Arctos staff.
+Assigning identifiers with appropriate issued by agents Lassen Volcanic National Park provides fine-grained origin information and easy access.

 Geography is problematic as DOI land changes over time.
 A specimen may have been collected on what is now National Park land before the Park was formed or expanded, and as such would NOT be the property of NPS, for example.